-The project's cost and schedule baseline are supported by bottoms-up estimates of costs, task durations, and risk-based contingencies, whose technical basis is consistent with the performance and scope parameters.
-The implementation of any future changes in the baseline will be made in accordance with the change control procedures and approval thresholds specified in this Project Execution Plan.
+The project's cost and schedule baseline are supported by bottom-up estimates of costs, task durations, and risk-based contingencies, whose technical basis is consistent with the performance and scope parameters.
+The implementation of changes in the baseline are made in accordance with the change control procedures and approval thresholds specified in this Project Execution Plan.